pawarpayal09/AcademicNotesAI/README.md

 ## 📌 How to Use

 1. Start the Streamlit application.
-2. Select the knowledge source.
+2. Select the desired knowledge source.
-3. Upload a PDF (optional).
+3. Upload academic PDF notes (optional).
-4. Ask a question.
+4. Ask questions in natural language.
-5. View the AI-generated answer.
+5. View AI-generated answers.
+6. Save important answers using **Save Note**.
+7. Open **Saved Notes** to revisit bookmarked answers.
+8. Search saved notes instantly.
-6. Listen to the answer using Text-to-Speech.
+9. Listen to answers using Text-to-Speech.
-7. Download the chat as a PDF.
+10. Download the complete chat as a PDF.

 ---